WorksHub/leona/README.md

     (leona/attach-object :some/object :input? true))
 ```

-If you pass `:input?`, as in the example above, Leona will generate an input object (named `object_input`) in addition to an ordinary object.
+If you pass `:input?`, as in the example above, Leona will generate an input object (named `objectInput`) in addition to an ordinary object.

 #### Type Aliases